Celebration Weeks & Promotional Events 2014

 Choose Privacy Week, first observed by the ALA Office for Intellectual Freedom (OIF) in 2010, is an initiative that invites library users into a national conversation about privacy rights in a digital age.
 The campaign gives libraries the tools they need to educate and engage users, and gives citizens the resources to think critically and make more informed choices about their privacy.
 Contact the ALA Office for Intellectual Freedom (OIF) with questions.

 The American Library Association, Chief Officers of State Library Agencies (COSLA), the District of Columbia Library Association (DCLA) and the Special Libraries Association (SLA) sponsor National Library Legislative Day.
-The event was last observed April 23-24, 2012.
 Contact Jazzy Wright, Press Officer of the ALA Washington Office, with questions.